 You can buy Norfolk cheese from farm shops and delicatessens around the county, in local supermarkets and online at the Norfolk Deli, where they stock over 25 different Norfolk cheeses.

 Where to start?
 If you like Brie, then try Wensum White made by Fielding Cottage, which is a creamy goat’s milk cheese, or Copys Cloud from Mrs Temples, a milder Brie alternative made with cow’s milk.
 For a Brie-style cheese with a good punch of flavour, try Baron Bigod from Fen Farm – yes, I know it’s technically Suffolk (only just), but this cheese is too good to miss off the list!

-The best Norfolk hard cheese not made from cow’s milk has to be the award winning Norfolk Charm, which is a cross between a Cheshire and a Wensleydale cheese, and made from ewe’s milk at Bircham Mill, where you can conviniently buy freshly baked bread as well – a match made in heaven!
+The best Norfolk hard cheese not made from cow’s milk has to be the award-winning Norfolk Charm, which is a cross between a Cheshire and a Wensleydale cheese, and made from ewe’s milk at Bircham Mill, where you can conveniently buy freshly baked bread as well – a match made in heaven!

 Norfolk Meat & Poultry

 Norfolk Black Turkey

 The oldest turkey breed in the UK, the Norfolk Black, also known as the Black Spanish, is a British breed of domestic turkey.
 It is thought to descend from birds that had been brought back to Spain from the New World by Spanish explorers, before being brought to Britain.

 Forget Bernard Matthews of “bootiful” fame, the best Norfolk Blacks are reared organically and free-range, which gives the best slightly gamey flavour.
 You can buy these turkeys online from Peele’s, who have been breeding and rearing Norfolk Blacks since 1880!

 RELATED POST: 26 Exciting Things To Do On the Norfolk Broads